NBao01/RomajiKanaHelper/README.md

 ## NOTICE (Very Important)

-The audios are granted for personal use only, <b style="color:red">DO NOT</b> use or distribute them on the public Internet.
+The audios are granted for personal use only, <b style="color:red">DO NOT</b> use or distribute them in public.

 ## Update